 Source: Uxcel

-An in-depth interview is a qualitative research technique that involves direct, personal conversations between the interviewer and the participant.
+An in-depth interview is a qualitative research method that involves direct, personal conversations between the interviewer and the participant.
 It allows researchers to ask open-ended, probing questions to gather comprehensive information about individual experiences, motivations, and decision-making processes.

 In-depth interviews, along with case studies, are examples of qualitative research methods that provide a deep understanding of a participant's perspective.
 Overall, in-depth interviews and qualitative research play a crucial role in qualitative research, helping researchers to understand the nuances of user experiences and needs in greater detail.